lochanachamod/lochanachamod/README.md

 <img src="https://readme-typing-svg.herokuapp.com?font=Architects+Daughter&color=22EBF7&size=25&center=false&lines=hey!+its+Lochana;CS+Undergraduate...;AI+Enthusiast...;Web+Developer...;Full-Stack+Developer..."/>

- <p>- <i>A comp-sci undergraduate student and a aspiring software developer with good problem-solving skills.
+ <p>- <i>A comp-sci undergraduate and a aspiring software developer with good problem-solving skills.
 Able to perform well in a team.
 Passionate about coding and equipped with a diverse and promising skill-set, placing a special emphasis on writing good quality code.
 Also regularly write technical content and articles for various popular tech sites.</i></p>